gwing33/loudr/README.md

 ## Overview

-This system is mean for other websites to add an easy way to communicate and interact with their customers.
+This system is meant for other websites to add an easy way to communicate and interact with their customers.
 By giving them a **"notification"** system, that can send updates an individual user or group of users with what is going on.